koala-ai/tensorflow_nlp/README.md

 ## Requirement

-The requirement in file [requirements.txt](requirements.txt), and you can use the following command to install require libs:
+The requirement in file [requirements.txt](requirements.txt), and you can use the following command to install required libs:

 ```
 pip install -r requirements.txt